na-na-hi/renget/archive/elysianrealm.md

 Time | Sigil
 ------ | ------
-Start | Mad King's Mask /An Old Pal's Legacy
+Start | Mad King's Mask / It Will Be Written
-1st Shop | Rainbow of Absence/An Old Pal's Legacy
+1st Shop | Rainbow of Absence/ It Will Be Written
 16F | Key to the Deep/An Old Pal's Legacy

 ##->Ego Signets<-